openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 Barringer](http://en.opensuse.org/User:Mbarringer) (from those crazy cooks in the [SUSE Studio](http://susestudio.com/) team) heard my call.
 He picked up his code machine gun and blasted away \o/

-A few days after HackWeek VI ended he enlightened me to his new masterpiece â€“ [Entomologist](http://entomologist.sourceforge.net/).
+A few days after HackWeek VI ended he enlightened me to his new masterpiece – [Entomologist](http://entomologist.sourceforge.net/).
 So what is it?
 As you may have guessed, it is a desktop bug tracker client.
 It's cutely written in Qt, isn't final yet (is any software?) but works fairly well.
 Why only fairly well?
 Simples, it only supports Bugzilla at the minute, but there are plans afoot to add others (please see the [ToDo](http://entomologist.sourceforge.net/#todo) list).
 Once more bug backends